omer-sm/tamnoon/guides (v1)/components.md

 In practice, components can be created in one of two ways:

-1. Elixir modules that implement the Tamnoon.Component behaviour:
+1. Elixir modules that implement the `m:Tamnoon.Component` behaviour:

 ```
 defmodule MyApp.Components.MyComponent do